How to Hire an Entry Level Java Developer (2022 Update)

-Unfortunately, hiring an entry level java developer can seem intimidating without the right help.
+Unfortunately, hiring an entry-level java developer can seem intimidating without the right help.
 At Hiremotely, we make hiring developers much faster for businesses, so you can get back to focusing more on the tasks at hand.
 Here is our guide to hiring an entry-level java developer.

 Create a Killer Job Description

 While you may not think much of it initially, the job description is a crucial part of finding a suitable developer for your job.
-Not only will a killer job description make your job more appealing to candidates out there, but it will also help you find the right candidate.
+Not only will a killer job description make your job more appealing to candidates out there, but it will also help you find the right programmer.